Thibault-Hilaire/Thibault-Hilaire.github.io/index.md

 # About

-I am an [A.T.E.R.](https://www.education.gouv.fr/attache-temporaire-d-enseignement-et-de-recherche-ater-12767) at the [Enseirb-matmeca](https://enseirb-matmeca.bordeaux-inp.fr/fr) and doing my research at the [LaBRI](https://www.labri.fr/).
 I did my PhD at the [LaBRI](https://www.labri.fr/), Bordeaux, under the supervision of [Jérome Leroux](https://www.labri.fr/perso/leroux/) and [David Ilcinkas](https://www.labri.fr/perso/ilcinkas/).
 My thesis is about Certification in [Coq](https://coq.inria.fr/) of Petri Nets, but I am interested in everything related to automata, logics and verification.
-I am also a member of the [AFoDIB](https://afodib.labri.fr/) board.
+I was also a member of the [AFoDIB](https://afodib.labri.fr/) board.

 I did my scholarship at the [ENS Paris-Saclay](https://ens-paris-saclay.fr/) in the computer science department.